Abimbola-Ogundipe/Devops-project/Terraform/README.md

 # This is a Terraform folder and it's sub-directories.
+Under this path are folders for other projects.

 ## The main.tf file of this directory will be described below;